an-dr32/planetjs/README.md

 🚀 What is this?
-planetjs is a lightweight interactive WebGL demo (probably using Three.js behind the scenes) that visualizes a spinning planet with:
+planetjs is a lightweight interactive WebGL demo (using Three.js behind the scenes) that visualizes a spinning planet with:

 - 🌍 Day texture